Last updated on September 28th, 2018 at 01:57 pm

 You want to start AS SOON AS POSSIBLE.
 Reward the patient’s willingness with immediate and fast service!

 I hope you’ve found this helpful.
 As with anything it’s going to take some practice and a bit of getting used to.
 I highly recommend doing the Communication & Sales Seminars at MGE.
 That’s a series of three-day seminars—one seminar a month for three months.
 That’s a total of nine days of information, examples and role-playing so you can help the patients get the dentistry they need.
-Call me at 800-640-1140 or email me at email@example.com and I’ll be happy to personally answer your questions about them.
+Additionally, our online training platform, DDS Success, is a fantastic tool that will allow you to train your entire team from the comfort of your own office.
+Call me at 800-640-1140 or email me at firstname.lastname@example.org and I’ll be happy to personally answer your questions about them.

 I wish you the best!